mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-server-users/grant-editor-admin-permissions.md

 - Users with the Editor role in an organization are Administrators for new dashboards and folders they create, meaning they can edit dashboard permissions.
 To learn more about dashboard permissions, refer to [Manage dashboard permissions]({{< relref "../manage-dashboard-permissions/_index.md" >}}).
 - Users with the Editor role in an organization can create teams, and they are Administrators of the teams they create.
 To learn more about team permissions, refer to [Manage teams]({{< relref "../manage-teams/_index.md" >}})

-> **Note**: If you use Grafana Enterprise and customize users' permissions using RBAC, the RBAC permissions override the functionality enabled by the `editors_can_admin` flag.
+> **Note**: If you use Mosaicoo Enterprise and customize users' permissions using RBAC, the RBAC permissions override the functionality enabled by the `editors_can_admin` flag.

 ## Before you begin

-- Ensure that you have access to the Grafana server
+- Ensure that you have access to the Mosaicoo server

 **To enable editors with administrator permissions**:

-1. Log in to the Grafana server and open the Grafana configuration file.
+1. Log in to the Mosaicoo server and open the Mosaicoo configuration file.

-   For more information about the Grafana configuration file and its location, refer to [Configuration]({{< relref "../../../administration/configuration" >}}).
+   For more information about the Mosaicoo configuration file and its location, refer to [Configuration]({{< relref "../../../administration/configuration" >}}).

 1. Locate the `editors_can_admin` parameter.
 1. Set the `editors_can_admin` value to `true`.
-1. Save your changes and restart the Grafana server.
+1. Save your changes and restart the Mosaicoo server.